fediazc/godot-pd/README.md

 To begin using godot-pd, first create an `AudioStreamPlayer` node, and assign an `AudioStreamPD` as its `stream` property in the inspector.
 Call `play()` on the `AudioStreamPlayer` node, and then call `get_stream_playback()`.
 The `AudioStreamPlaybackPD` object returned by `get_stream_playback()` is your main handle for interacting with Pure Data.

-For more details, please see the documentation for both `AudioStreamPlaybackPD` and `AudioStreamPD`.
-Also see [issues and limitations](#issues-and-limitations).
+For more details, please see the in-editor documentation for both `AudioStreamPlaybackPD` and `AudioStreamPD`.

 ```GDScript
 @onready var player: AudioStreamPlayer = $AudioStreamPlayer